opendaylight/docs/docs/documentation.rst

    ''user-facing''.

-   * In general, a feature is user-facing if it creates functionality that a user would direction interact with.
+   * In general, a feature is user-facing if it creates functionality that a user would directly interact with.
    * For example, ``odl-openflowplugin-flow-services-ui`` is likely user-facing since it installs user-facing OpenFlow features, while ``odl-openflowplugin-flow-services`` is not because it provides only developer-facing features.

 #.
-Determine pieces of documentation you need provide based on the features
+Determine pieces of documentation that you need to provide based on the
-   your project will have and which ones will be user-facing.
+   features your project will have and which ones will be user-facing.

    * The kinds of required documentation can be found below in the :ref:`requirements-for-projects` section.

-   * Note that you might need to create multiple different documents for the same kind of documentation.
-For example, the controller project will likely want to have a developer section for the config subsystem as well as a for the MD-SAL.
+   .. note:: You might need to create multiple documents for the
+             same kind of documentation.
+For example, the controller project will likely want to have a developer section for the config subsystem as well as for the MD-SAL.

 #.
 Clone the docs repo: ``git clone https://git.opendaylight.org/gerrit/docs``
 #.
-For each piece of documentation find the corresponding template in the docs repo.
+For each piece of documentation find the corresponding template in the docs
+   repo.

    * For user documentation: ``docs.git/docs/templates/template-user-guide.rst``
    * For developer documentation: ``ddocs/templates/template-developer-guide.rst``